chervonoderevnyk/final.project.sept2022.Ch/README.md

    users: Serving the module: 'users' entity through the 'CRUD' script.

-   main: The central file from which the API is launched
+   main: The central file from which the API is launched.

+   Final-Project.postman_collection.json : Collection of the Postman json format.

 ## Running the app